Blanche Bingley

 Blanche Bingley Hillyard (née Bingley; 3 November 1863 – 6 August 1946) was an English tennis player.
 She won six singles Wimbledon championships (1886, 1889, 1894, 1897, 1898, 1900) and was runner up seven times, having also competed in the first ever Wimbledon championships for women in 1884.

-She also won the Irish championships three times (1888, 1894, 1897); the German championship twice (1897, 1900); and the South of England Championships at Eastbourne, 11 times between 1885 and 1905.
+She also won the Irish Championships three times (1888, 1894, 1897); the German International Championships twice (1897, 1900); and the South of England Championships at Eastbourne, 11 times between 1885 and 1905.

 Early life

-Bingley was born in Greenford, west London, the daughter of a wealthy tailoring business proprietor.
+Bingley was born in Greenford, Middlesex, the daughter of a wealthy tailoring business proprietor.
 She was a member of the Ealing Lawn Tennis & Archery Club.

 Biography

 Wimbledon

-Her professional career at Wimbledon spanned almost 30 years, longer than any other woman to date.
-In 1884, she competed in the first ever Wimbledon championships for women, and two years later she captured the first of her six singles titles.
-Also a seven-time losing finalist, Bingley's 13 finals remain a Wimbledon record as is the 14-year time span between her first and last titles.
+Her career at Wimbledon spanned almost 30 years, longer than any other woman to date.
+In 1884, she competed in the first ever Wimbledon championships for women, and two years later, she captured the first of her six singles titles.
+Also a seven-time losing finalist, Bingley's 13 finals remain a Wimbledon record, as is the 14-year time span between her first and last titles.

 Bingley's Wimbledon record suggests that she was the second strongest female player of her day, only behind Lottie Dod, who defeated her in five finals.

-After marriage to Commander George Whiteside Hillyard she usually was listed in various records as Blanche Bingley Hillyard.
+After marriage to Commander George Whiteside Hillyard, she was usually listed in various records as Blanche Bingley Hillyard.
 At age 36, she again won the Wimbledon final and continued to compete until age 49, playing her last Wimbledon in 1913.